pstolarz/CRaC/README.md

 ## Usage

-The library can calculate CRC checksum purely at the compile time (if an input data is known at the source code level, aka `constexpr`) or classically during the runtime phase.
-In the latter case the computation may be performed in two types of modes - single step mode and the block mode.
+The library can calculate CRC checksum purely at the compile time (if an input data is known at the source code level, aka `constexpr`) or regularly during the runtime phase.

 ```c++
 #include "crac.h"